 Clearing JEE Main or JEE Advanced is just the first step to gaining admissions at the NITs or IITs.
 In the order of things, it is the IITs that take the cake with almost all aspirants wanting and aiming for a seat there.
 After clearing the entrance exam, the next crucial step is the choice filling through JoSAA for IIT or NIT seats.
 It is here that your success will depend on the choices that you make; steps that you take to reach your goal of studying at the IITs.
 One wrong step and you could lose a good seat that would otherwise have been yours.
 One of the most crucial steps in the entire JEE system is the choice filling through JoSAA.
 Since the choices to be filled in are unlimited, it is crucial that you do some homework about which programmes you may easily be eligible based on the cutoffs, the various choices that you should take so that you get a good seat and how best to avoid pitfalls in this exercise.
 Careers360 brings forth the IIT JEE Choice filling guidelines through JoSAA to help you in one of the most important exercises for your admissions to the IITs or the NITs.

-JoSAA is the Joint Seat Allocation Authority that oversees the admissions of all the aspirants who have cleared JEE Main or JEE Advanced to the 23 IITs, 31 NITs, 23 IIITs and 22 CFTIs.
+JoSAA is the Joint Seat Allocation Authority that oversees the admissions of all the aspirants who have cleared JEE Main or JEE Advanced to the 23 IITs, 31 NITs, 24 IIITs and 22 CFTIs.
 The common counselling is based on the ranks obtained by the students in the entrance exam and seat allotment is on the ranks plus the choices made by the students in terms of seats preferred by them.
-JoSAA applications will be available tentatively mid June 2018.
+JoSAA application was available from June 15, 2018.

 IIT JEE- choice filling for JoSAA is one of those important steps which can make or break your prospects of a bright future.
 Over the years, there have been many instances where students who have worked very hard to get a seat at IIT/NIT or other top colleges, have made mistakes during choice filling and missed their prospects of studying at desired IIT in a course of their choice.
 This article aims to clear the misconceptions about choice filling, looks at factors that have to be kept in mind during the JoSAA choice filling and the homework to be done before applying to JoSAA.